-In connection with the acquisition, Autodesk recorded a charge for inprocess research and development of \$29 million, all of which was recorded during the six months ended July 31, 1998.
-The value was computed using a discounted cash flow analysis on the anticipated income stream of the related product sales.
-The discounted cash flow analysis was based on management's forecast of future revenues, costs of revenues and operating expenses related to the products and technologies purchased from Genius which represent the process and expertise employed to develop mechanical design application software designed to work in conjunction with Autodesk's mechanical CAD products.
-The Genius technology and product families identified includes Genius Desktop, Genius AutoCAD and Genius AutoCAD LT.
+The revised value of the acquired in-process technology was computed using a discounted cash flow analysis on the anticipated income stream of the related product sales.
+The discounted cash flow analysis was based on management's forecast of future revenues, cost of revenues and operating expenses related to the products and technologies purchased from Genius which represent the process and expertise employed to develop mechanical design application software designed to work in conjunction with Autodesk's mechanical CAD products.
+Future revenue estimates were generated from the following product families: (i) Genius AutoCAD, (ii) Genius Desktop, (iii) Genius AutoCAD LT,